Monisha-11/ARP-Attack-and-Network-Sniffing/README.md

 2) Investigate on the various categories of tools as follows:

-3) Open terminal and try execute some kali linux commands
+3) Open terminal and try execute some kali linux commands.

 ## METHODS: